astropy/astroquery/docs/heasarc/heasarc.rst

 Modifying returned table columns
 --------------------------------

-Each table has a set of default columns that are returned when submitting to the database.
-You can return all available columns for a given query by specifying the `fields` parameter in either of the above queries.
+Each table has a set of default columns that are returned when querying the database.
+You can return all available columns for a given query by specifying the ``fields`` parameter in either of the above queries.
 For exampe:

 .. code-block:: python

     >>> table = heasarc.query_object(object_name='3c273', mission='rospublic', fields='All')

-will return all available columns from the 'rospublic' mission table.
+will return all available columns from the ``rospublic`` mission table.
 Alternatively, a comma-separated list of column names can also be provided to specify which columns will be returned: